projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ![Event driven add-ons deployment in action](../assets/event_driven_framework.gif)

-This is achieved with following flow:
+To achive the above, the below flow is executed.

-1. sveltos-agent in the managed cluster consumes EventSource instances and detects when an event happens;
+1. The sveltos-agent in the managed cluster consumes the EventSource instances and detects when an event happens;
-2. when event happens, event is reported to management cluster (along with resources, since EventSource *Spec.CollectResources* is set to true) in the form of __EventReport__;
+2. When an event happens, the event is reported to management cluster (along with resources, since EventSource *Spec.CollectResources* is set to true) in the form of __EventReport__;
-3. event-manager pod running in the management cluster, consumes the EventReport and:
+3. The event-manager pod running in the management cluster, consumes the EventReport and:

       - creates a new ConfigMap in the *projectsveltos* namespace, whose content is derived from ConfigMap the EventTrigger instance references, and instantiated using information coming the resource in the managed cluster (Service instance with label sveltos:fv);

       - creates a ClusterProfile.

 ### EventSource CollectResources setting

-EventSource *collectResources* field (false by default) indicates whether any resource matching the EventSource should be collected and sent to management cluster (where it will be used to instantiate add-on templates).
+EventSource *collectResources* field (false by default) indicates whether any resource matching the EventSource should be collected and send to the management cluster (where it will be used to instantiate add-on templates).

-If collectResources is set to true, then add-on templates can refer __Resource__ which represents kubernetes resource in the managed cluster matching EventSource (Service instance with labels sveltos: fv).
+- If the `collectResources` is set to `true`, the add-on templates can refer to the __Resource__ which represents a Kubernetes resource in the managed cluster matching the EventSource (Service instance with labels sveltos: fv).

-If collectResources is set to false, then add-on templates can refer __MatchingResources__ which is a corev1.ObjectReference representing resource in the managed cluster matching EventSource (Service instance with labels sveltos: fv).
+- If the `collectResources` is set to `false`, the add-on templates can refer to the __MatchingResources__ which is a corev1.ObjectReference representing resource in the managed cluster matching EventSource (Service instance with labels sveltos: fv).

-In above example, there is following EventReport instance in the management cluster
+Based on the example above, the below EventReport instance can be found in the management cluster.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1